Discord

 To restrict who can click a button, set allowedUsers on that button (Discord user IDs, tags, or *).
 When configured, unmatched users receive an ephemeral denial.

-The /model and /models slash commands open an interactive model picker with provider and model dropdowns plus a Submit step.
+The /model and /models slash commands open an interactive model picker with provider, model, and compatible runtime dropdowns plus a Submit step. /models add is deprecated and now returns a deprecation message instead of registering models from chat.
 The picker reply is ephemeral and only the invoking user can use it.
+Discord select menus are limited to 25 options, so add provider/* entries to agents.defaults.models when you want the picker to show dynamically discovered models only for selected providers such as openai-codex or vllm.

 File attachments: